+We have continued to deepen our presence and grow our income base in these regions.
 These various corporate achievements would not have been possible without the commitment and hard work of our management and staff, to whom I express my deepest appreciation.
 To my fellow board directors, thank you for your guidance and insightful leadership.
-I would also like to express my gratitude to Mr Choo Hsun Yang and Mr Lim Say Tai who stepped down from the Board during the year.